0xPARC/0xparc-intro-book/easy/src/intro.typ

 ]

-This led 0xPARC to coin the term _programmable cryptography_ to differentiate this "second generation" technology from "classical" cryptography that solve specific problems and/or involve specific functions.
+This led 0xPARC to coin the term _programmable cryptography_ to differentiate this "second-generation" technology from "classical" cryptography that solve specific problems and/or involve specific functions.

 Programmable cryptography has both a surprisingly high amount of theory but